dylankane/Design-In-Ply/README.md

 __Logo__

 - The Logo, which is located on the header section of each page, is a simple one.
-The name of the company Design In Ply, with a nice font "Poiret One" and an underline, text decoration.
+The name of the company Design In Ply, with a nice font "Poiret One" an underline, text decoration.
 It is located to the far left of the header and is placed in the same location on each page, and at all screen sizes, keeping the site easy to navigate.
 It only moves by a few pixels right and down as the page expands above 700px wide, to keep with the open asthetics of the overall site.
 The logo is a hperlink to the home/landing page, clickable from anypage.
-As the user hovers over the logo or clicks the underline only changes to a black colour from the dim grey, it is coloured with.
-This underline highlight with hover was not meant to happen when I applied the pseudo hover to the logo, but it gave it some style class that I decided not to rectify.
+As the user hovers over the logo or clicks the underline doubles, showing a little take on the lines found in plywood edges.
+The colour also changes to black, a subtle change to show interation with the logo

 ![logo image](documentation/logo-image.png)